North Carolina Air National Guard: ace in the hole

-U.S. Air Force 145th Civil Engineering Squadron Tech.
-Sgt.
-Terry Hobbs, heating, ventilation and air conditioning (HVAC) craftsman (left), guides Airman Basic Alessandro Figueroa (right), HVAC technician, as he attempts to locate a broken fuse in an HVAC system during a readiness exercise held at a rural training site, Mar.
-14, 2024.
+North Carolina Air National Guardsmen approach a recently parked C-17 Globemaster III aircraft following its landing during a readiness exercise at the Charlotte-Douglas International Airport base, Mar.
+16, 2024.
 The readiness exercise demonstrates agile combat employment with multi-capable Airmen.
 (U.S. Air National Guard photo by Tech.
 Sgt.
 Laura J. Tickle)

 |Date Taken: